borjacore/video-chat/README.md

-# Build a Video Chat App with Twilio and Gatsby
+# Video Chat App with Twilio and Gatsby

 WIP — this code is in various stages of chaos right now.